mminici/Echo-Chamber-Detection/README.md

 > How to install the conda environment: ```conda env create --file environment.yml```

 # Running an experiment
-In both sections, the parameters highlighted in bold are the ones you should modify in order to fully reproduce our evidence.
+In both sections, the parameters highlighted in bold are the ones you should modify in order to fully reproduce our results.

 ## Synthetic Experiments